Bruises can occur in bones as well as soft tissue.

 Anterior cruciate ligament injuries in youth sports

 Sports participation is growing significantly in high schools in the United States.
-Over the past few decades, male participation has increased by around 3 percent, while female participation has doubled every 10 years.
+Over the past few decades, male participation has increased by around

 This rise in sports participation has led to an increase in anterior cruciate ligament (ACL) injuries in athletes.